xieyuheng/inner/note/category-theory/category-theory-for-programmers.md

 but to use isomorphism between morphisms in `functor_category_t` to describe laws like associativity.

-Because of complicated coherent laws occured in n-category, we study n-groupoid where such coherent laws are simple.
+Because of complicated coherent laws occurred in n-category, we study n-groupoid where such coherent laws are simple.

 - Xie: We need an example to demonstrate